AddoSolutions/contentful-cache/README.md

 Ok, everyone makes that claim.

+You can skip all this and see a [full example project](https://github.com/AddoSolutions/notacms-example) if you are into that kind of thing.

 ## I'm Tired of Wordpress… and the rest

 If you have not used wordpress, well you probably havent been in the web very long.